During the Service...

 There are folders for children with crayons, paper, and children’s bulletins in the baskets as you enter the church nave.
 The bulletins have pictures and activities that are related to the day’s scriptures.
 There are also colored pencils and a variety of books on the table.

 During the 9:00 a.m. service, children under the age of 6 are invited to attend Children’s Chapel next to Morrison Hall.
 There they hear the “story”, sing, pray, and have an age appropriate time of worship.
 The children process out of the service during the hymn before the Gospel reading and return at the Peace.
 The liturgy is led by volunteer parents and parishioners.
 Parents are always welcome to stay with their children during the liturgy.

-Catechesis for the Good Shepherd is a Christian Formation curriculum designed for children ages 3-12.
-It is a religious education program grounded in scripture and liturgy, and enriched with prayer, worship and a spirit of celebration.
+During the school year, a team of dedicated parents and other trained volunteers lead a Christian Formation curriculum called Catechesis of the Good Shepherd.
+This religious education program is designed for children, ages 3-12, and is grounded in scripture and liturgy, and enriched with prayer, worship, and a spirit of the celebration.

 These are a variety of special events which may be scheduled depending on timing during the year.
 For specific dates of upcoming events, please check our Events section or our recent newsletter linked to the right.

 In November, we help families get ready for Jesus’ coming by making Advent wreaths and decorating a Jesse tree.
 We also have an alternative gift market featuring the Rice Depot, Christ Church bookstore, and Heifer Project.

 In December, the children of parish prepare and present a Christmas pageant.
 All children ages kindergarten – 12th grade are invited to participate.

 The Epiphany Feast of Lights service traces the path of the Magi as they follow the star.
 It concludes with the burning of the greens from our Christmas trees and Advent wreaths.
 It is followed by a parish- wide chili supper.